As an Amazon Associate we earn from qualifying purchases. For more info, please check our Disclosure page.

 A short journey through thick forest leads to La Macarena station.
 Disembark here and avoiding the staff clad in prison uniforms, take the short hike to Macarena Waterfall.

-From here, the train continues, criss-crossing the Pipo River until it reaches Tierra del Fuego National Park station.
+From here, the train continues, criss-crossing the Pipo River until it reaches the park station.

 We gave this touristy experience a miss but many people we spoke with really enjoyed it.